wpeka/wplegalpages/readme.txt

 Generate a standard refunds policy page.
 Useful for ecommerce websites or websites that sell digital products/services on their website.

 = Children’s Online Privacy Policy (COPPA) =
 Generate a standard COPPA policy page on your WordPress website.
-Required for website and apps whose audience consists of children below 13 years of age.
+Required for websites and apps whose audience consists of children below 13 years of age.

 = Newsletter Subscription Policy =
 Generates a standard Newsletter Subscription Policy.
 Useful for businesses and blogs that run a newsletter subscription.